Siboniso Duma

-Siboniso Armstrong Duma is a South African politician who is the provincial chairperson of the African National Congress (ANC) in KwaZulu-Natal.
-He is also Member of the Executive Council (MEC) for Economic Development, Tourism and Environmental Affairs in the KwaZulu-Natal government.
+Siboniso Armstrong Duma (born 13 December 1975) is a South African politician who is the provincial chairperson of the African National Congress (ANC) in KwaZulu-Natal.
+He is also Member of the Executive Council (MEC) for Transport and Human Settlements in the KwaZulu-Natal government.

 Duma rose to political prominence in the ANC Youth League of KwaZulu-Natal.
 He has served in the KwaZulu-Natal Provincial Legislature since 2014 and was the legislature's Chair of Chairs until shortly after his election as ANC provincial chairperson in mid-2022, when he was appointed to the Executive Council of newly elected Premier Nomusa Dube-Ncube.

 Early life

 Duma grew up in Mtwalume on the South Coast of what is now KwaZulu-Natal province.
 His mother was a domestic worker and his father, a construction worker in Durban, died when he was a child.
 He is one of four siblings.
 He became politically active while at the University of KwaZulu-Natal, where he joined the African National Congress (ANC) Youth League (ANCYL).